When does a relationship become common-law?

 Q: My dad is in his 70s and has mentioned moving in with his new girlfriend.
 Should we be concerned about protecting his assets if the relationship gains common-law status?

-VP, BUSINESS SUCCESSION ADVISOR, TAX AND ESTATE PLANNER, TD WEALTH
+DIRECTOR, TAX AND ESTATE PLANNING, TD WEALTH

 A: I can understand why you might be concerned for your father, but ultimately it’s your dad’s decision how to share his money and assets, and with whom.
 And needless-to-say, any sharing of assets with his new partner should ideally be voluntary and intentional.
 It helps to be aware of what legal obligations can kick in when one moves in with a partner, as well as what may happen when they are eventually viewed as a common-law couple in the eyes of the government, a designation that also comes with certain rights and responsibilities.